 The Offshore Wind Hub

-The Offshore Wind Hub provides open access to documents related to offshore wind policy, technology, economics, and siting.
+The Offshore Wind Hub seeks to collect all major reports, laws, environmental assessments, and other documents related to offshore wind policy, technology, economics, and siting in the Atlantic Coast states.
+The site offers open access to hundreds of documents.
 You can search for documents by state, topic, or key words.
 The listings are currently up to date for all Atlantic Coast states from Maine to Maryland.
 Listings for other states and the federal government are not necessarily complete or up to date.

 The Offshore Wind Hub is a project of the Northeast Wind Resource Center.
 It is managed by Clean Energy Group and the Maine Ocean & Wind Industry Initiative.
 The US Department of Energy and the John Merck Fund provide partial funding for the Offshore Wind Hub.
 The US Offshore Wind Collaborative created the Offshore Wind Hub in 2012.
 For more information about the Offshore Wind Hub, click here.